Kaiser1401/tv-video-call/readme.md

 # Video Call Controller
-A python controller to allow my eldery parents to easily join jitsi meetings (for now) with switching their TV-input (no CeC yet) and pressing a single hardware button on a panel.
+A python controller to allow my elderly parents to easily join jitsi meetings (for now) with switching their TV-input (no CeC yet) and pressing a single hardware button on a panel.

 ### Uses